 Several billionaires dropped out of their PhD programs to deal with success: Larry Page ($29.5B) and Sergey Brin ($29B), both co-founders of Google; Elon Musk ($12.2B; co-founder of PayPal, Tesla Motors, SpaceX, Solar City).
 Brin and Page were in Computer Science at Stanford, while Musk was in Applied Physics at Stanford.
 Had Page and Brin completed their doctorate degrees, they would have been near the top of this list, just below S. Robson Walton of the Walton billionaire clan.

-On the flip side, some millionaires and billionaires have gone as far as completing one or more master’s degrees and a PhD.
+On the flip side, while we can’t guarantee attending one of the top online doctoral programs will make you a millionaire or billionaire, some have gone as far as completing one or more master’s degrees and a PhD.
 We’ve put together a list of 20 of the wealthiest PhD holders in world.
 Except for Robert Gore (#20) and John C. Martin (#19), everyone on this list is a confirmed billionaire (cross-referenced against Forbes).
 Yet, Gore is part of a family that is worth $5.8B, and Martin was in fact declared a billionaire in early 2014.

 - Net worth values are estimates only and can fluctuate wildly in just a few days — or even in a single day.
 The net worth data here was retrieved on Feb 19, 2015.